 Eligible students are dependents (according to the IRS definition of a dependent), spouse/domestic partner, or full-time employees.
-Specifically, each participating institution in the CIC-TEP agrees to accept (import) a limited number of students from other colleges without regard to the number of students from other colleges, and without regard to the number of students grow other colleges, and without regard to the number of students with applicants must be admissible at the host/importing institution in accordance with regular institutional admission standards and must comply with all of the host institution's financial aid policies and procedures.
+Specifically, each participating institution in the CIC-TEP agrees to accept (import) a limited number of students from other colleges without regard to the number of students from other colleges, and without regard to the number of students it exports.
+Student applicants must be admissible at the host/importing institution in accordance with regular institutional admission standards and must comply with all of the host institution's financial aid policies and procedures.
 Applicants must maintain good academic standing and satisfactory academic progress.